Asterics2020-Obelics/School2019/profile/README.md

 - And when disk or network I/O happens, Python makes calls into the operating sytem, and the CPU utilisation is lower.
 It can be between 0% and 100%, depending on the I/O task and your computer.

 Note that Numpy, Scipy, Pandas or other libraries you use might use multiple CPU cores in some functions (see [here](https://scipy.github.io/old-wiki/pages/ParallelProgramming)
 ).
-E.g. to compute the doc product of two arrays, [numpy.dot](https://docs.scipy.org/doc/numpy/reference/generated/numpy.dot.html) calls into a linear algebra library  and often uses multiple CPU cores if they are available and if that would speed up the computation.
+E.g. to compute the dot product of two arrays, [numpy.dot](https://docs.scipy.org/doc/numpy/reference/generated/numpy.dot.html) calls into a linear algebra library  and often uses multiple CPU cores if they are available and if that would speed up the computation.
 Sometimes more cores don't help because the bottleneck is the data access from memory.
 The performance of a given script might be very different not just depending on your CPU, but also your software (e.g. Numpy and BLAS), see e.g. [here](http://markus-beuckelmann.de/blog/boosting-numpy-blas.html).
 Anaconda by default gives you a high performance [Intel MKL](https://en.wikipedia.org/wiki/Math_Kernel_Library).

 :point_right: Use `numpy.show_config` to see which linear algebra library (called BLAS and LAPACK) you are using.